Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Key features

-This factorised form of the dispersion relation delineates the different linear solutions, corresponding to zeros of each of the three factors.
-The equation $\mathcal{D}_{\mathrm{P}_r}=0$ is the unmodified primary dispersion relation of the sidebands $r$ with solutions \eqref{DampedMode} and \eqref{LinearGrowth}, corresponding to a solution of \eqref{phi_drift}-\eqref{t_par} where the primary mode is absent (i.e. the $\mathbf{p}$-mode is 0) and the sidebands are of equal amplitude.
+This factorised form of the dispersion relation separates the linear tertiary modes into different groups, corresponding to zeros of each of the three factors.
+The equation $\mathcal{D}_{\mathrm{P}_\mathbf{r}}=0$ is the unmodified primary dispersion relation of the sidebands $\mathbf{r}^\pm$ with solutions \eqref{DampedMode} and \eqref{LinearGrowth}, corresponding to a solution of \eqref{phi_drift}-\eqref{t_par} where the primary mode is absent (i.e. the $\mathbf{p}$-mode is 0) and the sidebands are of equal amplitude.
 Next